October 24, 2018 | Authored by: Kevin Cancilla

 Still, interest isn't the only aspect of a customer purchase that businesses need to consider.
 They should also try to decipher consumers' intent.

-With that in mind, a short summary of the different types of psychographic data businesses can collect includes:
+With that in mind, a summary of the different types of psychographic data businesses can collect includes:

 - Activities: What a person does for work or leisure says a lot about the products he wants or needs.